nevans/d_heap/README.md

 If a score changes while the object is still in the heap, it will not be re-evaluated again.

-Constraining scores to numeric values gives more than 50% speedup under some benchmarks!  _n.b._ `Integer` _scores must have an absolute value that fits into_ `unsigned long long`.
-This is compiler and architecture dependant but with gcc on an IA-64 system it's 64 bits, which gives a range of -18,446,744,073,709,551,615 to +18,446,744,073,709,551,615, which is more than enough to accurately store e.g. POSIX time since the epoch in nanoseconds.
+Constraining scores to `Float` gives enormous performance benefits.  n.b. very large `Integer` values will lose precision when converted to `Float`.
+This is compiler and architecture dependant but with gcc on an IA-64 system, `Float` is 64 bits with a 53-bit mantissa, which gives a range of -9,007,199,254,740,991 to +9,007,199,254,740,991, which is _not_ enough to store the precise POSIX time since the epoch in nanoseconds.
+This can be worked around by adding a bias, but probably it's good enough for most usage.

-_Comparing arbitary objects via_ `a <=> b` _was the original design and may be added back in a future version,_ if (and only if) _it can be done without impacting the speed of numeric comparisons.
-The speedup from this constraint is huge!_
+_Comparing arbitary objects via_ `a <=> b` _was the original design and may be added back in a future version,_ if (and only if) _it can be done without impacting the speed of numeric comparisons._

 ## Thread safety